 The first M+ Board meeting was convened on 10 May 2016, following the incorporation of the M+ Ltd on 14 April 2016.
 The M+ Board ensures that the museum has the clear structural capacity to operate ethically, responsibly, and transparently as a wholly owned subsidiary of the Authority.
 M+ Board members are appointed by the WKCDA Board and existing M+ Board members to serve for a maximum term of three years.
-Currently, the M+ Board has twenty members.
+Currently, the M+ Board has nineteen members.

 Mr Bernard Charnwut Chan is a Deputy to the National People’s Congress of the People’s Republic of China and the Convenor of the Non-Official Members of the Executive Council of the Hong Kong Special Administrative Region (the HKSAR).
 He was a Member of the Legislative Council of the HKSAR from 1998 to 2008 (Insurance Functional Constituency).
 A graduate of Pomona College in California, Mr Chan is the President of Asia Financial Holdings Limited and Chairman of Asia Insurance Company Limited.
 He is the Chairman of the Hong Kong-Thailand Business Council and an advisor to Bangkok Bank (China) Company Limited.
 He is also a Director of Bumrungrad Hospital Public Company in Thailand and a Director of the Alibaba Entrepreneurs Fund in Hong Kong.
 Among his many public service activities, he is Chairman of the Board of Directors of Tai Kwun Culture and Arts Company Limited, Chairman of the Executive Committee of the Hong Kong Chronicles Institute and Chairperson of the Hong Kong Council of Social Service.
 His past positions include Council Chair of Lingnan University, Chairman of the Council for Sustainable Development, Chairman of the Antiquities Advisory Board, Chairman of the Advisory Committee on Revitalisation of Historic Buildings, and Chairman of the Standing Committees on Disciplined Services and Judicial Salaries and Conditions of Service.